chainguard-dev/edu/content/chainguard/chainguard-images/reference/kyverno-reports-controller/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Kyverno-reports-controller"
+    parent: "kyverno-reports-controller"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Kyverno-reports-controller** Image.
+This page shows detailed information about all public variants of the Chainguard **kyverno-reports-controller** Image.

 ## Variants Compared
 The **kyverno-reports-controller** Chainguard Image currently has one public variant: